 Four credits of science are required at St. Thomas.
 Incoming ninth graders take either a regular or advanced level of Biology.
 Depending on their performance as freshmen, some students may be required to take Physical Science as Sophomores.
 Upperclassmen are offered a great deal of flexibility in their scheduling and are encouraged to take either the advanced or regular level of Chemistry and Physics to complete their science requirement.
 Other offerings, though, include Environmental Science as well as one semester classes in Geology and Oceanography.
 Advanced Placement courses in Biology, Chemistry, and Physics are also open to qualified students.

-Adv.
-Biology, Biology or Environmental Science
+Grade 9: Adv.
+Biology or Biology

 Grade 10: Adv.
 Chemistry, Chemistry, Environmental Science or Biology

-or Geology, Oceanography (.5 credit each)
+or Earth Science (.5 credit each)

 Michael Lynch ‘94 (B.S., Loyola University, New Orleans; graduate studies Chemical Physics, Tulane University) is a graduate of St. Thomas and joined the faculty in 2008.
 He teaches Physics and AP Physics I and II.
 He also holds three U.S. patents for various process technologies.